|

 Lock the roll with the metal bracket that 'snaps' into position.

-Then feed the machine over the first guide,
+Then feed the paper over the first guide,

 through the second guide,